redpanda-data/connect/resources/docs/README.md

 it is worth configuring your bridge so that your processors are running on each available core of your machine without contention.

-In the following examples we will assume that Benthos is running on a machine with 8 logical CPU cores, and our goal is therefore to have 8 parallel processing pipelines in our config.
-It's possible depending on our IO that we would want more than one pipeline per thread but don't worry about this for now.

-### What is a processor

-A list of processors in a Benthos config becomes a single logical pipeline of steps running on a single logical thread.
+An array of processors in any section of a Benthos config becomes a single logical pipeline of steps running on a single logical thread.

 When the target of the processors (an input or output) is a broker type the pipeline will be duplicated once for each discrete input/output.
 This is one way